I get this question often. What’s the Google PM interview process? How should I prepare?

 Preparation for the PM phone interview

-The interview questions can vary a lot.
-Since there’s a lot to it, I wrote a more in-depth article on how to prepare: How to prepare for your Google PM interview.
+Since there’s a lot to the this, I wrote a more in-depth article on how to prepare: How to prepare for your Google PM interview.

 Step 4.
 Onsite interview at a Google office.